List of districts of Nepal: Districts under new administration

-Since 20 September 2015, Nepal is divided into 7 provinces.
+Since 20 September 2015, Nepal is divided into 7 provinces and 77 districts.
 They are defined by schedule 4 of the new constitution, by grouping together the existing districts.
-Two districts, Rukum and Nawalparasi, are split in two parts ending up in two different provinces.
-The old District Development Committee (DDC) replaced with District Coordination Committee (DCC).
+Two districts, Nawalparasi and Rukum, were split in two parts: Parasi District and Nawalpur District, and Eastern Rukum District and Western Rukum District respectively ending up in two different provinces.
+The old District Development Committee (DDC) was replaced with District Coordination Committee (DCC) in 2017.